DORA Enforcement Active — Regulatory Assessments Underway

 Scope Definition: Systems and services included in TLPT scope

-Threat Scenarios: Based on current threat intelligence targeting financial sector
+Threat Scenarios: Based on current threat intelligence

-Team Structure: Red Team, Blue Team, White Team roles and responsibilities
+Team Structure: Red Team, Blue Team, White Team roles

-Testing Calendar: Frequency, phases, and key milestones
+Testing Calendar: Frequency, phases, milestones

 Success Criteria: Performance metrics and evaluation benchmarks